sofianedjerbi/BrainFryer/README.md

 Brainfryer turns Reddit threads into videos through a multi-step process:

-1. **Web Parsing**: Uses Playwright for navigating and taking screenshots of web pages.
+1. **Webpage Parsing**: Utilizes Playwright to navigate and parse the target webpage for content extraction.
+2. **Screenshot Capture**: Takes screenshots of the webpage, capturing key visual elements.
+3. **Content Analysis**: Uses ChatGPT to analyze the extracted content and identify themes or key points.
+4. **Illustration Prompt Generation**: Based on the analysis, generates creative prompts for illustrations.
-2. **Image Generation**: ChatGPT creates prompts for Stable Diffusion or Dall-E to generate illustrations.
+5. **Image Generation**: Sends these prompts to Stable Diffusion or Dall-E, which then generate corresponding images.
-3. **Text-to-Speech**: Utilizes OpenAI's TTS API to convert text into speech.
-4. **Background Handling**: Downloads and crops YouTube backgrounds with Pytube & Moviepy.
+6. **Text-to-Speech Synthesis**: Converts the extracted textual content into spoken words using OpenAI's TTS API.
+7. **Background Video Processing**:
+   - Downloads the specified YouTube background video using Pytube.
+   - Edits and crops the background video to fit the final video's format using Moviepy.
-5. **Video Assembly**: Combines images, backgrounds, and audio using Moviepy to create the final video.
+8. **Video Assembly**: Combines the generated images, edited background video, and synthesized speech into a cohesive video using Moviepy.
-6. **Subtitles Creation**: Converts audio to text with Whisper, adding timestamps to generate subtitles.

-This streamlined approach automates the creation of engaging videos from online content.
+9. **Audio Transcription**: Converts the final video's audio into text using Whisper for subtitle generation.
+10. **Subtitle Timing**: Analyzes the transcription to add accurate timestamps for each word, creating synchronized subtitles.
+11. **Final Editing**: Applies the subtitles to the video, adjusting for readability and style.